videoDAC/streaming-back-end/README.md

-# _Permissionless Digital Stage_
+# _Infinite Permissionless Digital Stage_

+To build a _Infinite Permissionless Digital Stage_, use the [simple build document](./BUILD.md).

-_Permissionless Digital Stage_ is a platform which allows anyone connected to your network to transiently stream (audio-visual) AV digital content, without permission.
+_Infinite Permissionless Digital Stage_ is a platform which allows anyone connected to your network to transiently stream (audio-visual) AV digital content, without permission.

 ## Specific description

-Specifically, _Permissionless Digital Stage_ is a server-based media streaming software platform.
+Specifically, _Infinite Permissionless Digital Stage_ is a server-based media streaming software platform.

 Anyone who has access to the server can:

-- stream AV content _to_ the _Permissionless Digital Stage_
+- stream AV content _to_ the _Infinite Permissionless Digital Stage_

-- stream AV content _from_ the _Permissionless Digital Stage_ for viewing
+- stream AV content _from_ the _Infinite Permissionless Digital Stage_ for viewing

 ### Special feature